jonas-eschle/raredecay/README.md

 The config file specifies everything about a certain run: which data to take, what classifier to use, how many iterations etc. This is where you basically control the run.

 There are several config files under "run_config".
 Each of this can be used as well as your own can be created.
 Depending on the run-mode, several keywords have to be contained in the config-file in order to run correctly.
+Do understand the parameters, you best look at one of the existing files which contain a lot of explanation as comments.

-###
+### Administrative part ###

+Every config file should contain some administrative part, which means the run_name, an additional message, an output configuration etc.

 ## The core: _HEPDataStorage_ ##
  The idea is to create a data frame which perfectly fits the need for data analysis.
 It is not a general replacement for the [pandas DataFrame][pandas.DataFrame] or the [Labeled Data Storage][LabeledDataStorage] but a wrapper for the first one and an extension for the second one.
 Both and more data frames are accessible (or returned) by built-in methods.
 Therefore, using HEPDataStorage has no disadvantage.